 Early Childhood Teacher Credential

-The Montessori Early Childhood Teacher Credential course is comprised of 364 academic hours in-residence, and a minimum of 540 practicum hours which, when successfully completed, enables the adult learner with the knowledge required of the Montessori Early Childhood teacher.
+The Montessori Early Childhood Teacher Credential course is a 22-month program comprised of 392 academic hours in-residence, and a minimum of 540 practicum hours which, when successfully completed, enables the adult learner with the knowledge required of the Montessori Early Childhood teacher.
 The core curriculum includes Practical Life, Language, Sensorial, Mathematics, Classroom Leadership, Physical and Life Science, Social Studies, and Geography.

 The Early Childhood Credential program consists of three parts:

 - Montessori Foundations Preparation